Microsoft Small Business Server Post-Migration Issues with Microsoft Exchange

 Event ID: 1025

-SMTP rejected a (P1) mail from ‘[email protected]’ with ‘Client Proxy EXCHSRVR’ connector and the user authenticated as ‘HealthMailboxXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX’.
+SMTP rejected a (P1) mail from ‘[email protected]local’ with ‘Client Proxy EXCHSRVR’ connector and the user authenticated as ‘HealthMailboxXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX’.
 The Active Directory lookup for the sender address returned validation errors.
 Microsoft.Exchange.Data.ProviderError

 Additionally, on our corporate firewall (that provides anti-spam), we would observe numerous undeliverable bouncebacks on outgoing messages to the e-mail address “[email protected]” with the subject “Inbound proxy probe”.
 These messages occur on exact 5 minute intervals continuously.